 Overwhelmed with Laurel’s diagnosis and not knowing where to go, her parents were frightened.
-But her grandfather, a San Antonio pediatrician, knew about the success rates of Dr. Adil Husain and his team at University Children’s Health Heart Center – the only dedicated pediatric heart center in the region.
+But her grandfather, a San Antonio pediatrician, knew about the success rates of the University Children’s Health Heart Center – the only dedicated pediatric heart center in the region.
 He felt passionately that Laurel needed to be cared for by this experienced team.
-Just a few days later, Laurel’s parents were in consultation with Dr. Husain and his team, and Laurel underwent the very complex surgery that would save her life.
+Just a few days later, Laurel’s parents were in consultation with the physicians at the University Children's Heart Center, and Laurel underwent the very complex surgery that would save her life.

 At University Health System we don’t just see what is – a baby with a damaged heart.
 We see what can be – a little girl embracing life.

 As a teenager, the only things that should have been on Jeremy’s mind were doing well in high school, playing sports and spending time with friends.
 But after increasing fatigue and constant illness, Jeremy was diagnosed with advanced liver disease.
 Jeremy’s parents, Michael and April, took him to a number of hospitals across the country, and they all offered the same grim news: Jeremy had few options and even less time to get the lifesaving liver transplant he desperately needed.